THE BEAUTY INDUSTRY'S DIVERSITY PROBLEM: ARE YOU APART OF IT?

-For centuries, the beauty of a Black woman has been a source for debate: What color of Black skin is the right one?
-Can Black skin of all types be touched?
+For centuries, the beauty of a Black woman has been a source for debate: What color of Black skin is the "right" one?
+What works best with Black skin?
 What color lipstick is too bright or too dull for darker-skinned women?

 Historically, it’s no secret that Black women have been excluded from the beauty industry and were taught to assimilate to the White majority beauty standard.
 The 1960s saw the emergence of the “Black is Beautiful” movement which rejected this ideal and encouraged Black women to embrace their natural beauty, coinciding with the Civil Rights movement.
 Melissa Baird, the author of the comprehensive report Making Black More Beautiful, emphasizes the impact this movement had on large corporations from its creation until the mid-1990s.

 Even today, when it comes to Blackness in the beauty industry, what is lacking is much more than simply finding the correct color foundation or lipstick; it is the inherent presence of Black women of all backgrounds that are missing.
 Because the White majority overshadows their voices, it’s common to hear that Black women find it difficult to relate to many trending beauty brands on the available market.
 The lack of representation of Melanated skin in everything from advertisements and marketing strategies to shades of the foundation can only be construed as intentional, but for what purpose?
 Ultimately, what good does it do to exclude an entire population of people from a business besides creating more division in an already dichotomous world?